astral-sh/uv-pre-commit/README.md

 ### Using uv with pre-commit

-To run uv's compile via pre-commit, add the following to your `.pre-commit-config.yaml`:
+To compile your requirements via pre-commit, add the following to your `.pre-commit-config.yaml`:

 ```yaml
 - repo: https://github.com/astral-sh/uv-pre-commit